keith-turner/nanoop/bulk-test.md

 Using [bulky] 10,000 files were imported into Accumulo 1.9.2 that was instrumented with nanoop.
 The table was split into 100 tablets and configured so that compactions would not happen.
 After the test concluded all servers were sent SIGTERM.
-The following command were run for the test.
+The following commands were run for the test.

 ```bash
 hadoop fs -rm -R /bulk0*